Gleninsheen gorget: Description

 The Gleninsheen example is one of nine such surviving gold gorgets, one of the few that remain intact, and perhaps the most important.
 Like other Irish gold collars, it bears a European influence, when similar objects were widely produced to be worn by elite warrior-kings.
 Because of its high value, it was likely only used for ceremonial purposes.

-The U-shaped collar consists of seven gold ribs and two attached terminals formed as gold discs.
-The ribs are plain while the intervening rows are decorated with rope moldings.
+The U-shaped collar comprises seven gold ribs and two attached terminals formed as gold discs.
+The ribs are plain, while the intervening rows are decorated with rope mouldings.
 This format of concentric ornament working outwards from a central boss is in keeping with most extant late Bronze Age gorgets.
-Like most examples, the most detailed and complex patterns are on the high-relief work on the front sides of the two gold discs on the terminals, each of which contain large central conical bosses.
+Like most examples, the most detailed and complex patterns are on the high-relief work on the front sides of the two gold discs on the terminals, each of which contains large central conical bosses.
 In contrast, the designs on the reverse sides of the discs are unfinished.

 It contains holes at either side, so that a cord or light chain could be attached for holding it around the back of the neck.

 Described as a "technical and artistic achievement at the apex of goldworking in the Europe of its time", it is decorated with various designs including concentric circles, both conical and round bosses, and rope patterns.
 These are achieved using a combination of incision and repousse techniques.